 Our awareness efforts are rooted in the research we fund to detect, prevent and treat the disease.
 We raise funds and award seed-money grants to researchers working on promising basic research and medical treatment protocols.

-Sky’s Scientific Advisory Committee reviews research proposals and recommends to the governing board which should receive seed-money grants.
+Sky’s Scientific Advisory Committee reviews research proposals and recommends to the governing board who should receive seed-money grants.
 A cohort of doctors and researchers are awarded grants each year; seed grants typically range from $30,000 to $100,000.
 We require annual progress updates from those we fund in order to evaluate the appropriateness of future funding.

 Sky Foundation grants help our researchers fill funding gaps that in turn enable them to develop their projects to a point where they can compete for and secure major funding from the National Institutes of Health and other funding sources.
 NIH is a federal agency and the largest biomedical research institution in the world.

 Sky has so far funded researchers in Michigan, Texas and Washington.